An explicit algorithm for the Higman Embedding Theorem: Higman's original construction

-Suspicion, that not all steps of Higman's original construction \cite{Higman Subgroups of fP groups} may be constructive, arise already from the fact that for some well-known recursive groups the problem of their explicit embedding into finitely presented groups has been (or still is) open for decades.
-See, for example, the question on explicit embedding of the recursive group $\Q$ into a finitely presented group asked in \cite{De La Harpe 2000, kourovka, Johnson on Higman's interest} and outlined in Section~\ref{SU An application of the algorithm for Q} above, including the cited remark of Johnson about embedding of $\Q$ that \textit{``continues to elude us''}.
+Suspicion, that not all steps of Higman's original construction \cite{Higman Subgroups of fP groups} may be explicit, arise already from the fact that for some well-known recursive groups the problem of their explicit embedding into finitely presented groups has been (or still is) open for decades.
+See, for example, the question on explicit embedding of the recursive group $\Q$ into a finitely presented group asked in \cite{Johnson on Higman's interest, De La Harpe 2000, kourovka} and outlined in Section~\ref{SU An application of the algorithm for Q} above, including the cited remark of Johnson about embedding of $\Q$ that \textit{``continues to elude us''}.
 Yet another example of this type is the matrix group $GL(n, \Q)$ mentioned in Section~\ref{SU The problem of explicit embedding for GL(n Q)}.

-As far as we know, neither Higman himself nor his descendants had ever stated explicitness of the embedding of \cite{Higman Subgroups of fP groups} in the literature.
+As far as we know, neither Higman himself nor his descendants had ever stated the explicitness of the embedding of \cite{Higman Subgroups of fP groups} in the literature.

-Besides such indirect arguments of ``historical'' nature, it is reasonable to analyze the steps of Higman embedding \cite{Higman Subgroups of fP groups} to directly indicate its parts which suggest \textit{no explicit algorithm} to accomplish them, i.e., to state what makes some parts of \cite{Higman Subgroups of fP groups} non-constructive.
+Besides such indirect arguments of rather ``historical'' nature, it is reasonable to analyze the steps of Higman embedding \cite{Higman Subgroups of fP groups} to directly indicate its parts which suggest \textit{no explicit mechanism} to accomplish them, i.e., to state what makes some parts of \cite{Higman Subgroups of fP groups} non-explicit.

 With this objective in mind, suppose a recursive group is explicitly given as $G = \langle\, X \mathrel{|} R \,\rangle$, and try to follow Higman's construction \textit{literally} to see which obstacles we face.
 In below points and examples we illustrate these obstacles displayed, in particular, for the group $\Q$.